mokshaproject/moksha/docs/main/Features.rst

 Moksha provides a message hub that allows for other applications, services, or users to communicate over a low-latency topic-based publish/subscribe message bus.
 It's designed in such a way as to facilitate a variety of different message flows, allowing for a combination of different message queueing brokers and protocols.

 Out of the box, Moksha utilizes `MorbidQ <http://www.morbidq.com/>`_, a lightweight message queue for bundled deployment, for it's message queueing needs.
 With a 1-line change to Moksha's configuration file, you can integrate it with an existing `AMQP <http://amqp.org/>`_ broker, such as `Qpid <http://incubator.apache.org/qpid/>`_ or `RabbitMQ <http://rabbitmq.com>`_.
+With similarly small configuration changes, you can integrate it with a `0mq <http://www.zeormq.org>`_ messaging fabric.

 .. seealso::